Helpful Definitions

 Date of Discovery: The date the body was discovered.
 May be different from the date of death.

-For longitudinal cases only (from human decomposition/outdoor research facilities)-this is the date of observation
+For longitudinal cases only (human decomposition/outdoor research facilities): this is the date of observation

-Location of discovery: If you want to drop the pin on your current location, please select the icon highlighted by the red arrow, as illustrated.
-If you are not allowed to disclose the exact location of the body, please enter a nearby location (close to the scene or local office responding)
+(If you are not allowed to disclose the exact location of the body, please enter a nearby location close to the scene or local office responding)

 Sex: